PrefectHQ/prefect/docs/concepts/logs.md

 ### Logging print statements

-Prefect provides the `log_prints` option to enable logging of print statements at the task or flow level.
-By default, tasks and subflows will inherit the print logging behavior from their parent flow, unless opted out with their own `log_print=False`.
+Prefect provides the `log_prints` option to enable the logging of `print` statements at the task or flow level.
+When `log_prints=True` for a given task or flow, the Python builtin `print` will be patched with the Prefect logger for the scope of that task or flow.

+By default, tasks and subflows will inherit their `log_prints` setting from their parent flow, unless opted out with their own explicit `log_prints` setting.

 ```python
 from prefect import task, flow